mpereiraesaa/insta-project/README.md

 The project consists of a react application that allows the user to connect using his Instagram account, then we ask the user to post using a particular #hashtag and we run a monitor process that will retrieve the user posts using an interval until he posts the right #hashtag and then the process will finish.

-We Server sent events an unidirectional channel that sends data from the backend to the client.
+We use Server sent events which is a server push technology using a unidirectional channel that sends data from the backend to the client.

 ## Installation